 How often should design systems and brand guidelines be updated?

-Brand guidelines update every 3-5 years or during major rebrands.
-Design systems evolve continuously—best-in-class systems update every 2 weeks, while others follow monthly or quarterly cycles.
+Brand guidelines update every 3–5 years or during major rebrands.
+Design systems evolve continuously — leading systems update every 2 weeks, while others follow monthly or quarterly cycles.

 Do design systems replace the need for brand guidelines?

-No—design systems complement but don't replace brand guidelines.
-Design systems handle digital product consistency and technical implementation, while brand guidelines govern broader identity across all touchpoints including print, physical spaces, and vendor communications.
+No — design systems complement but don't replace brand guidelines.
+Design systems handle digital product consistency and technical implementation, while brand guidelines govern broader identity across websites, print materials, physical spaces, and vendor communications.
 Both frameworks serve distinct operational needs and work best when aligned.